thirtythreeforty/neolink/README.md

 Each `[[cameras]]` block creates a new camera; the `name` determines the RTSP path you should connect your client to.
 Currently Neolink cannot auto-detect cameras like the official clients do; you must specify their IP addresses directly.

+By default the h265 streaming format is used.
+Some cameras, for example E1, provide h264 streams, to use these you must specify `format = "h264"` in the `[[cameras]]` config.

+By default the HD stream is used.
+To swap to the SD stream add `stream = "subStream"` to the `[[cameras]]` config.
+You may also need to use `h264` format while using the SD stream.

 By default Neolink serves on all IP addresses on port 8554.
 You can modify this by changing the `bind` parameter.